flatpickles/flatpickles.com/src/lib/content/notes/svelte-scss.md

 <slot />
 ```

-We also want to be able to access the contents of `variables.scss` from any style files or blocks throughout our project.
+We also want to be able to access the contents of `variables.scss` from any style files throughout our project.
 We can do this by adding a Vite preprocessing step.
 Let's update `vite.config.ts` like so:

 ```
 import { sveltekit } from '@sveltejs/kit/vite';